 They are not supposed to be meaningful, actually, neither complement the copy of the subject line.
 Absolutely, not.
 But they have to evoke any emotion in readers — be it laughter, astonishment, like “Oh my God, what is this doing here?” or “What’s it all about?”, or even sadness.

-Emojis are of great use here, but don’t hesitate to also use emoticons in your marketing emails.
+Emojis are incredibly helpful, but don't be afraid to incorporate all the emoticons you need in your marketing emails.

 d) Maybelline — This Pumpkin Spice Look Is Anything But Basic ❤️